gabeorosan/pa-project/public/README.md

 ## Fields

-What follows is a detailed description of all of the data fields, each starting with a bullet point.
+What follows is a description of all of the data fields, each starting with a bullet point.
 They are grouped into three categories:
 [ViperDB](https://viperdb.org/) data,
 [RCSB](https://www.rcsb.org/) data, [SCOP](https://scop.mrc-lmb.cam.ac.uk/) fold data, and generated data